Implementation of Measurement Reduction for the Variational Quantum Eigensolver: Circuit analysis

 \subsection{LCU implementation}

-For the linear combination of unitaries approach to unitary partitioning, we need to consider the gates required to realise $G$ (equation \ref{eq:LCU_G_unitaryP}) and $U$(equation \ref{eq:LCU_U_unitaryP}).
+In the linear combination of unitaries approach to unitary partitioning, $R_{l}$ is written as a linear combination of $n$-fold Pauli operators (equation \ref{eqn:R_LCU_re_written}) - up to a complex sign.
+Fig. \ref{fig:P_word_phase} shows how to implement such operators.

+Such an operator can be implemented using the LCU technique.
+To achieve this, the gates required to realise $G^{(l)}$ (equation \ref{eq:LCU_G_unitaryP}) and $U_{LCU}^{(l)}$(equation \ref{eq:LCU_U_unitaryP}) are required.
 We will not explicitly consider the construction of $G$, as it heavily depends on the ancilla state required and many different approaches are possible.
-In the worst case, without introducing any additional qubits, $\mathcal{O}(N \: log_{2}(N)^{2})$ standard 1 and 2-bit gate operations are required \cite{long2001efficient}.
-On the other hand, the quantum circuit to construct $U_{LCU}$ is well defined. $U_{LCU}$ is made up by a control version of each $P_{q}$ given in equation \ref{eqn:R_LCU_re_written}.
-Ancilla qubits are therefore necessary for the control lines and the number required is given by the number of operators $U_{LCU}$ is constructed from.
-In this case, the number of ancilla qubits $N_{a}$ equals $\lceil log_{2}(|H_{S_{l}}|-1) \rceil$.
-Overall, $(|H_{S_{l}}|-1)$ $N_{a}$-bit controlled $P_{q}$ gates are required.
-To efficiently construct each control $P_{q}$ gate, $N_{a}-1$ work qubits are employed.
-The control states of the ancilla qubits are stored on these work qubits using Toffoli gates \cite{nielsen2002quantum}.
-An example is shown in Fig.\ref{fig:n_contrl_gate}.
-For every control $P_{i}$ a cascade of $\mathcal{O}( 2(N_{c}-1))$ Toffoli gates are required.
-Importantly if we arrange the sequence of control gates optimally, we can reuse some of the work qubits when the control states overlap.
-Fig.\ref{fig:TT_gate_cancellations} and Fig.\ref{fig:TxT_simplifications} show different possible circuit reductions for a Grey and binary sequence of controls.
+In the worst case, without introducing any additional qubits, $\mathcal{O}(N_{c} \: log_{2}(N_{c})^{2})$ standard 1 and 2-bit gate operations are required \cite{long2001efficient}.
+Here the number of control qubits $N_{c}$ is given by the number of operators $U_{LCU}^{(l)}$ is constructed from.
+In this case $N_{c}= \lceil log_{2}(|H_{S_{l}}|-1) \rceil$.